-- b.
-Separate storage for ingredients used in foods for sale - c.
-Properly working refrigeration - Adequate facilities to meet the need for cleaning and sanitizing all utensils and equipment including a sink with an adequate quantity of hot water - e.
-Enough sanitary storage for utensils and equipment - f.
+- c.
+Properly working refrigeration

+- d.
+Adequate facilities to meet the need for cleaning and sanitizing all utensils and equipment including a sink with an adequate quantity of hot water

+- e.
+Enough sanitary storage for utensils and equipment

+- f.
 Hand washing sink that is separate from the sink used for cleaning utensils and equipment.
-This sink may be in a room outside of the kitchen. - g.
-Sanitary and working toilet - h.
-No signs of rodent or pest activity - i.
+This sink may be in a room outside of the kitchen.

+- g.
+Sanitary and working toilet

+- h.
+No signs of rodent or pest activity

+- i.
 Department-approved sewage disposal